hashicorp/packer-plugin-amazon/.web-docs/components/builder/ebssurrogate/README.md

   If you specify a value for seconds, Amazon EC2 rounds the seconds to the nearest minute.
   You can’t specify a date in the past.
 The upper limit for DeprecateAt is 10 years from now.

+- `deregistration_protection` (DeregistrationProtectionOptions) - See [DeregistrationProtectionOptions](#deregistration-protection-options) below for more
+  details on all of the options available, and for a usage example.

 <!-- End of code generated from the comments of the AMIConfig struct in builder/common/ami_config.go; -->